 - 6 cans whole Italian tomatoes - 14 oz cans of real San Marzano

-- 2 tbsp sugar - subsitute 1 carrot shredded
+- 2 tablespoon sugar - subsitute 1 carrot shredded

-- 2 tbsp tomato paste - Italian triple concentrate
+- 2 tablespoon tomato paste - Italian triple concentrate

-- 2 tbsp Italian herbs - increase based on preference
+- 2 tablespoon Italian herbs - increase based on preference

 - Melt the butter and the olive oil in a large heavy bottomed sauce pot.